 By enrolling at Foothill College for performing arts, you’ll be a part of the Theater Arts Department.
-This center is filled with courses that help broaden your experience with literature, performance, acting, technical studies, and more.
-Students will be able to acquire actor training paired with non-major and major general studies.
+This center is filled with visual arts courses that help broaden your experience with literature, performance, acting, technical studies, and more.
+Students will be able to acquire acting program training paired with non-major and major general studies.

-Another significant benefit of this program is that you’ll gain access to many future opportunities.
-Of the 24% of students that graduate annually, you can acquire a degree in teaching, stage management, directing, producing, and acting.
-Some graduates have even gone on to pursue a career as a casting director with their degrees.
+Another significant benefit of this degree program is that you’ll gain access to many future opportunities.
+Of the 24% of students that graduate annually, you can acquire a degree in teaching, stage management, directing, producing, or acting.
+Some graduates have even gone on to pursue careers as casting directors with their degrees.

 3. Utah Valley University

 4 Year; Orem, UT

 At the School of the Arts at Utah Valley University, students can study art design, music, dance, and theater.
 Each program is uniquely designed to provide you with fundamental and applicable knowledge for your future career.
 By focusing on your talent as an artist, you’ll be able to express yourself using unique methods with access to innovative facilities and faculty.

 In the Department of Art & Design, students can acquire a Bachelor of Science in Art Education or Art and Design.
 You can also consider a Bachelor of Art in Art History or Art and Design.
 Alternatively, there’s an in-depth program for a Bachelor of Fine Arts.